Activity-based working: is the future of the modern office?

 What about scheduling?
 In a post-COVID-19 office, it’ll be easier to create a comfortable activity-based workspace if you can stagger the times of various employees.

 You may also have to change employee’s preconceptions – it may be difficult for some employees to imagine a work space that doesn’t involve sitting at a set desk all day.

 According to Sandra Brunia, Iris De Been, and Theo J.M. van der Voordt, “well thought out spatial support of both communication and concentration” is critical to making a successful activity-based working environment.

 Hurdles and roadblocks

 COVID-19 poses a hurdle because of new social distancing and sanitization requirements:

-- Meeting rooms might have to be more open
+- Meeting rooms and conference rooms might have to be more open

 - Collaboration spaces might have to be bigger